HeyThereBenHere/Help-GUI/README.md

 "All was made By Ben Meitav"
-do not post any video on this Program. but if you do want please contcat me at my gmail who will copy this Program and say its mine will get Claim
+do not post any video on this Program. but if you do want please contcat me at my gmail who will copyright this Program and say this program is mine will get Claim

 :))